andebor/brl/README.md

 Magasinvegen Borettslag
 =======================

-End project for IT2805
+End project for IT2805.
+The website can be seen in action at magasinvegen.andersborud.com.

 ###To run the project:

-  php -S localhost:8000 -t brl/
+  php -S localhost:8000 -t .

 ##Technologies: